burnedpopcorn/FMOD-Decompiler-GUI/README.md

 - Attempts to reconstruct an FMOD Studio Project from the bank files (`.fspro`)
 - Supports multiple bank files for a unified project
 - Uses AvaloniaUI for its GUI
+- Uses [FMOD-Decompiler CMD](https://github.com/doggywatty/FMOD-Decompiler) as a Backend, which can be upgraded without needing to upgrade the GUI build

 ## Limitations
 - This tool attempts to reconstruct `.fspro` projects and may not be fully accurate.